 Individuals must comply with the postings about capacity of elevators and whether they are large enough for more than single occupancy.
 Each person must stand at least 6 feet apart and wear masks while in the elevator.
 Upon departing the elevator, individuals should wash hands or use hand sanitizer immediately.
 For those who are able, use of stairs is recommended.

 Loyola recommends using teleconference or videoconference for meetings whenever possible to help limit face-to-face contact, including for staff working on-site.
 This includes faculty and student-facing staff consultations during office hours and advising sessions.
 All employees should use email, phone, or messaging for day-to-day communication with co-workers when possible.
 In-person meetings are permissible with appropriate social distancing, mask wearing, and safety protocols in place.

 Special events with estimated attendance of more than the recommended government guidelines in effect at the time are prohibited.
-If an event is permitted, face coverings and temperature checks should be required for those attending and participating.
+Review our Third Party and Departmental Guidelines on our Visitor Policy page.

 Occupancy of restrooms should be limited to maintain a distance of six feet between occupants at all times.
 Individuals must wash hands thoroughly for at least 20 seconds after using the restroom and should avoid touching handles or doors after.